When to visit the vet?

 Symptoms

+Over time, the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions. can increase in size and cause pain, especially if it presses on surrounding tissue or nerves.
+In advanced cases, lameness, loss of appetite, or general malaise may occur.
 Another sign may be a change in the skin over the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. site, such as redness or ulcerationAn ulceration is an open wound or sore, typically on the skin or mucous membranes, characterized by the loss of surface tissue.
 Ulcerations in dogs and cats can be caused by infections, chronic inflammatory conditions, or cancer..
 These symptoms require immediate veterinary examination.
+MetastasisA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
+Metastases indicate that cancer has spread in the body. occurs very rarely.
+In such cases, the regional lymph nodes and most likely the lungs may be affected.

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of a vaccine-associated fibrosarcoma begins with a thorough clinical examination by the veterinarian.
 The medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
-It includes information about previous illnesses, treatments, allergies, and lifestyle habits., especially information about recent vaccinations, is crucial.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits., particularly information about recent vaccinations, is crucial.

 To confirm the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients., a fine needle aspiration or biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
+It is the first step in the management and treatment of patients., a fine-needle aspirationFine-needle aspiration is a minimally invasive diagnostic technique that uses a thin needle to extract cells or fluid from a tumor, lesion, or organ.
+This sample is then examined microscopically to make a diagnosis. or biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
 Biopsies can help diagnose cancer and other conditions. of the suspicious tissue is usually performed to obtain cells for microscopic examination.
-These samples are then analyzed histopathologically to determine the type of tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions..
+These samples are then analyzed histopathologically to determine the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions. type.

 Therapy